 Why Service Learning?

 As a Jesuit institution, Saint Louis University puts a great deal of emphasis on service to the community.
 Last year, students, faculty and staff performed over one million hours of service work to the greater St. Louis community.
 Service learning lends itself to the goal of becoming men and women for others in many ways:

 - Enhancing your learning by empowering you to use the skills and knowledge learned in the classroom to be of service to others.

 - Assisting community organizations in meeting their needs, while at the same time allowing them to act as a "co-teacher."
 They become community partners and are vital collaborators in the learning process.

-- Enabling faculty to provide meaningful learning experiences both inside and outside of the classroom.
+- Enabling faculty to provide meaningful learning experiences inside and outside the classroom.

 If you are unsure where to begin, our staff is here to help.
 Contact us regarding the details of what you are looking for and a member of our staff will guide you through the various opportunities available with our community partners.

 Your professor may require that you keep track of your service hours for your course.
 This form contains your course and community partner information, as well as the number of hours you completed with dates and times.
 The form needs to be signed by the community partner.

 In addition to lectures and the normal texts for the class, your service experience is also part of the academic experience.
 The specifics of your service-learning experience will be communicated in your course syllabus.

 SLU’s Center for Social Action has a community partners database that includes hundreds of agencies willing to work with students in service learning courses.
 Your professor may also already have sites that will correlate with your course.
 Your service experience could be anything from working with children to helping an organization with a marketing or public relations strategy to researching and writing reports for an agency to further its mission.